treywelsh/roca/README.md

 1. Create a struct with the name of the resource (like `User`), and add a `Resource` type field inside.
-2. implement trait `XMLDocGetter` for the struct and define it's methods.
+2. implement trait `XMLDocGetters` for the struct and define it's methods.
    Then `BaseGetters` trait will be implemented automatically (blanket impl).
    It provides some generic methods (`get_str`, `get_vector` ...).
 3. Add more attributes getters in implementing traits with default methods, for instance: